Inferring hemispheric asymmetries of stellar active regions through the information content of astrometric signals: THEORETICAL BACKGROUND

 where $(x,y)$ are the projected sky coordinates, and $[X_c, Yc]$ are the coordinates of the photocentre.
 For a point at $(\theta, \varphi)$ on the rotating star viewed from inclination $\theta_{\text{obs}}$:

 The astrometric operator differs from the photometric operator in two notable ways: (1) It is a two-dimensional observable (at least in general, astrometric missions using relative astrometry may be limited to a one-dimensional projection of the two-dimensional signal), with each direction sampling different surface information.
 (2) Odd $\ell \ge 3$ modes are accessible via astrometry (see Section \ref{sec:proof_Astrom}).
 While odd modes with $\ell > 1$ integrate to zero in photometry due to their antisymmetry, the position-weighting in astrometry breaks this symmetry.
 The multiplication by position co-ordinates $(x,y)$ before integration means that antisymmetric intensity patterns can produce non-zero photocentre shifts.
-An example astrometric signal can be seen in Fig \ref{fig:starspot_sig}
+Examples of astrometric signals can be seen in Figures \ref{fig:starspot_sig}, \ref{fig:BoxesSingleSpotEquator}, \ref{fig:BoxesTwoSpots}, \ref{fig:BoxesSingleSpotAbove}, and \ref{fig:BoxesManySpots}.